wikimedia/operations-puppet/modules/package_builder/README.md

 puppet group, then add the class in the puppet group and just configure your VM with that class

+After puppet is done you will have 8 pristine cowbuilder environments.
+Those would be:

+ * precise-amd64
+ * trusty-amd64
+ * jessie-amd64
+ * sid-amd64
+ * precise-i386
+ * trusty-i386
+ * jessie-i386
+ * sid-i386

+See more below on how to use those

-After puppet is done you just either download a ready package and either:
+You just either download a ready package and either of

     export DIST=jessie
     sudo -E pbuilder build dh-virtualenv_0.9-1.dsc

+The two commands above are equivalent

 or if you are developing a package and are in the package directory: